oliveira-flavio/todo-list-laravel-react-collegia/README.md

 - Postgres
 - React

-To run this project, follow the stepes below:
+To run this project, follow the steps below:

 - You must have Docker installed and running
 - Clone this repo in a Linux ou Mac machine